ACWIC/training-provider-catalogue/DEPLOYMENT.md

 `STAGE_PREFIX`: API gateways add a prefix after the domain, but it's not passed down to the service.
 But if the service is called from a Javascript application like swagger UI, the prefix has be provided.
-`STAGE_PREFIX` should is expected to be provided by the serverless runner.
+`STAGE_PREFIX` is expected to be provided by the serverless runner.

 `SERVICE_PREFIX`: When deploying more than one service under the same API gateway, a prefix is used to